 Wayne’s Words Newsletter, Blogs and Audio Essays

-For years, Wayne has been delighting his reading audience with his articles in “Wayne’s Words,” his “Mess-merizing Moments,” “Something Worth Mentioning.”
+For years, Wayne has been delighting his reading audience with his articles in “Wayne’s Words,” his “Mess-merizing Moments,” and “Something Worth Mentioning.”
 As a gifted writer and storyteller, the pieces find their way into print and in audio recordings that draw attention to the appreciation of life’s little details.
-His Messmer-izing Moments series is a collection of real life observations of the world in which we live.
-His creativity comes alive as he shares his observations in recordings, in which he names audio essays.
+His Messmer-izing Moments series is a collection of real-life observations of the world in which we live.
+His creativity comes alive as he shares his observations in recordings, in which he has dubbed his audio essays.

 ACTOR & BROADCASTER